 3. How often do you repeat your standard-setting?

 The Angoff procedure is repeated at least once every three years.
 It is undertaken more frequently if test circumstances change.
-For example, in October 2014, when a calculator was made available to all candidates and the time permitted for candidates to complete an AKT was extended.
+For example, when a calculator was made available to all candidates for the first time.